tekblade/uploadingFiles/README.md

 # uploadingFiles
-Uploading Images  with the browser </ br>
+Uploading Images  with the browser
-Please README.md document
+#Please README.md document
-# there are folowing worth to mention problems I met.
+There are folowing worth to mention problems I met.
 The path to the folder created makes very hard to manage images.
 # C:\Users\lukas\workspace\uploadingFiles\src\main\resources\images   - I recommend to change this path to suit your machine's local path
 This one direcotry works properly with all controllers methods from "PictureUploadController".